Breakfast with a view at Quintanilha

 We had a delicious lunch at Taberna Do Javali in Bragança.
 Near the Castelo de Bragança and a very popular place.
 The last night at Quintanilha we had dinner at Restaurante O Rústico.
 Again delicious, but less friendly staff.

 In Guimarães we loved two places.
-Pastelaria Cristo Rei had everything it seemed from pastries to hot meals.
+Restaurante Cristo Rei had everything it seemed from pastries to hot meals.
 We came here for lunch once and breakfast.
 The other place we came back to was El Rei restaurant, we had lunch and dinner with sangria here on Paul’s birthday.
 The food was delicious and the owner nice.
 We got douradinhas de Guimarães, a local pastry, at Divina Gula.
 People stood in line at this pastry restaurant.

 On our way to Porto we had lunch at Café Europa in Agrela.
 This road side café had all traditional Portuguese dishes.